Circlip

-A circlip (a portmanteau of "circle" and "clip"), also known as a C-clip, Rotor Clip, snap ring or Jesus clip, is a type of fastener or retaining ring consisting of a semi-flexible metal ring with open ends which can be snapped into place, into a machined groove on a dowel pin or other part to permit rotation but to prevent axial movement.
-There are two basic types: internal and external, referring to whether they are fitted into a bore or over a shaft.
-Circlips are often used to secure pinned connections.
+A circlip (a portmanteau of "circle" and "clip"), also known as a C-clip, snap ring, or Jesus clip, is a type of fastener or retaining ring that consists of a semi-flexible metal ring with open ends that can be snapped into place into a machined groove on a dowel pin or other part to permit rotation but to prevent axial movement.
+There are two basic types of circlips: internal (fitted into a bore) and external (fitted over a shaft).
+Circlips are used to secure pinned connections.

 Details

-When used to retain piston wrist pins or gudgeon pins, the clips are known as wrist pin clips, wrist pin retainers, or gudgeon pin clips.
-The most commonly used circlip for this application is a simple spring steel circlip, or plain wire ring.

-The term "Jesus clip" comes from the propensity of the clip's spring action to launch the clip at a high velocity when removing or installing, leading to remarks such as, "Oh Jesus, where did it go?"
+The term "Jesus clip" is a comical reference given to it due to its tendency to come loose and launch itself at high speed while removing or installing it, often leading to the remark "Oh Jesus, where did it go man?"

 E-clip

-Common examples include e-clips (e-ring) and the (both internal and external) snap ring or circlip.
+Common examples include e-clips (e-rings) and the snap ring (both internal and external) or circlip.
 These general types of fasteners are sized to provide an interference fit onto (or into, in the case of an internal fastener) a groove or land when in use, such that they must be elastically deformed in order to install or remove them.